Babak Shotorban, Group Director, Professor

 Aditya Mankame, PhD Candidate

-His research interest is in spot ignition, a common phenomenon in wildland and wildland-urban interface (WUI) fires, is caused by landed firebrands (a.k.a. embers), which are generated and lofted by a source (primary) fire.
+His research interest is in spot ignition, a common phenomenon in wildland and wildland-urban interface (WUI) fires that is caused by landed firebrands (a.k.a. embers), which are generated and lofted by a source (primary) fire.
 In WUI fires, firebrands can land on or near structures and initiate spot fires that threaten lives and properties far away from the primary fire.
-Aditya develops physical models to improve understanding of the role of firebrands in spread of WUI fires.
+Aditya develops physical models to improve understanding of the role of firebrands in the spread of WUI fires.

 Patrick Damiani, PhD Candidate